 Recently I did an ergopower rebuild on a custom bike from Leonard Zinn.
-As a long time technical writer for Velonews and author of a series of books on bicycle maintenance, Zinn has offered custom bikes for riders, who like the man himself, fall on the tall side of the rider bell-curve.
+As a long time technical writer for Velonews and author of a on bicycle maintenance, Zinn has offered custom bikes for riders, who like the man himself, fall on the tall side of the rider bell-curve.

 This bike is manufactured from welded magnesium alloy, which makes it rather rare.
 Magnesium’s low density, good strength-to-weight ratio, and vibration characterists make it attractive for building high performance bikes, but it doesn’t lend itself easily to welding.
 And magnesium has poor corrosion resistance.
 Few builders dare to use it (Pinarello’s original Dogma model is the highest profile example), but Zinn has building with it for a few years.

 Yet the bike’s geometry is even more unique than its frame material.
 The design is driven by the extraordinary crankset, also a Zinn creation.